October 15, 2025

 How companies can upgrade their existing systems to meet the requirements of Industry 4.0, increase efficiency and save costs.

-In many manufacturing companies, there is a gap between existing machines and the requirements of Industry 4.0.
+In many manufacturing companies, there is a gap between existing machines and the requirements of digital Industry 4.0.

 But what does digital retrofit actually mean in practice?
 And what steps are necessary to turn an old machine into a networked, data-supported production tool?